- Seek medical care if burning eyes come with vision changes, intense eye pain, or sensitivity to light.

 Photokeratitis is a disease that occurs due to excessive eye exposure to the sun or artificial UV rays.
 It can cause burning eyes, blurred vision, tears, a feeling of sand in the eyes and light sensitivity.

-What to do: photokeratitis can resolve on its own without any specific treatment.
+Treatment: photokeratitis can resolve on its own without any specific treatment.
 However, you can relieve symptoms by apply cold compresses to the eyes and using artificial tears.
 If the symptoms of photokeratitis persist, you should see an ophthalmologist for more targeted treatment.

 When to see a doctor